wuyang1002431655/tango_with_django_19/manuscript/chapter-unix.md

     sibu:~ david$ ls -l
     drwxr-xr-x  2 david  grad  68  2 Apr 11:07 code

-This provides us with additional information, such as the modification date (`2 Apr 11:07`), who the file belongs to (user `david` of group `grad`), the size of the entry (`68` bytes), and the file permissions (`drwxr-xr-x`).
-While we don't go into file permissions here, the key thing to note is the `d` at the start of the string which denotes the entry is a directory.
+This provides us with additional information, such as the modification date (`2 Apr 11:07`), whom the file belongs to (user `david` of group `grad`), the size of the entry (`68` bytes), and the file permissions (`drwxr-xr-x`).
+While we don't go into file permissions here, the key thing to note is the `d` at the start of the string that denotes the entry is a directory.
 If we then add some files to our home directory and reissue the `ls -l` command, we then can observe differences in the way files are displayed as opposed to directories.

 {lang="text",linenos=off}
     sibu:~ david$ ls -l